Risk and opportunity management system

 In addition to the quarterly risk report, we use additional tools for monitoring and analyzing risks, in which we collect a large number of early-warning and economic indicators, e.g., on macroeconomic, political, and legal developments in our markets.

-IDENTIFICATION AND ASSESSMENT OF OPPORTUNITIES IN THE ANNUAL PLANNING PROCESS
+IDENTIFICATION OF OPPORTUNITIES THROUGH THE ANNUAL PLANNING PROCESS

-The short-term monitoring of results and the medium-term planning process help our operating segments and Group Headquarters identify and seize the opportunities in our business throughout the year.
+The short-term monitoring of results and the medium-term planning process help our operating segments and Group Headquarters to identify and seize the opportunities in our business throughout the year.
 While short-term monitoring of results mainly targets opportunities for the current financial year, the medium-term planning process focuses on opportunities that are strategically important for our Group.
-In this context we distinguish between two types of opportunity:
+We distinguish between two types of opportunities:

-- External opportunities, i.e., those with causes over which we have no influence, for example, the revocation of additional taxes in Europe.
+- Opportunities with external causes over which we have no influence, for example, the revocation of additional taxes in Europe.

-- Internal opportunities, i.e., those that arise within the Company, for example by focusing our organizational structure on innovation and growth areas and products, or through business partnerships and collaborations from which we expect to reap synergies.
+- Opportunities created internally, for example by focusing our organizational structure on innovation and growth areas and products, or through business partnerships and collaborations from which we expect synergies.

-We are constantly enhancing the efficiency of our planning process so as to gain greater scope for action.
+We have continuously increased the efficiency of our planning process so as to give us greater scope.
 This puts the organization in a position to identify and seize new opportunities and generate new business.
-The preliminary plans of our operating segments form the basis for a concentrated planning phase during which members of the Board of Management, business leaders, senior executives, and experts from all business areas intensively discuss the strategic and financial focus of our Group and our operating segments, and from all of which they ultimately produce an overall picture.
-The identification of opportunities from innovation and their strategic and financial assessment play a major role throughout this process.
-This “brainstorming” may result in opportunities being rejected, passed back to the respective working groups for revision, or adopted and transferred to the organization.
+The preliminary plans of our operating segments form the basis for a concentrated planning phase during which members of the Board of Management, business leaders, senior executives, and experts from all business areas intensively discuss the strategic and financial focus of our Group and our operating segments on a daily basis, and from all of which they ultimately produce an overall picture.
+The identification of opportunities from innovation and their strategic and financial assessment play a major role throughout this phase.
+This daily “brainstorming” may result in opportunities being rejected, passed back to the respective working groups for revision, or adopted and transferred to the organization.